How do I book a Mental Health appointment?

 What will happen in the first Mental Health Appointment?

 Your first appointment will be for 50 minutes.
-The Mental Wellbeing Adviser will work with you to explore possible solutions to the difficulties you have been experiencing.
+The Mental Health Adviser will work with you to explore possible solutions to the difficulties you have been experiencing.
 This may include offering advice and information about:-

 • Lifestyle changes which may lead to improvements in your mental health and well-being

 • Discussing therapeutic interventions which may also be of help to you and where you might access further support

 • Recommending self-help strategies for managing your mental health along with the demands of academic study and University life

 • Liaison with your department, if required.
 This may include recommending reasonable adjustments to study, in the form of exam arrangements or other arrangements.

 Please note, we will not contact your department without your consent.

 • Applying for Disabled Student Allowance (DSAs)

 • Recommending the most appropriate ongoing support for you, which may include: follow-up meetings with the Mental Health Adviser; Mental Health Mentoring (if in receipt of DSAs); support and/or treatment from your GP/Doctor; counselling or workshop attendance through the University Counselling Service ; access to Statutory Mental Health Services.